-- This area applies to those lands defined in the OCP and in the maps appended to this bylaw that form part of this bylaw. - Where the provisions of the Management Area schedule are in conflict with the regulations of any other section of the Zoning and Heritage Management Plan, the more restrictive provisions shall take precedence.
-Where there is no conflict, the provisions of the Heritage Management Area shall be applied in conjunction with the regulations of the Underlying District(s) and other sections of the Zoning and Heritage Management Plan. - Notwithstanding A.3.2.2, for heritage conservation purposes, Council may exercise discretion in approving Development Permits where the development projects into a rear or side yard required by the underlying Zoning District by more than 10% of the required rear or side yard, or exceeds the maximum height, density or floor area ratio required by the underlying Zoning District, provided that there will be no detrimental impact on adjacent properties or the neighbourhood. - Notwithstanding A.3.2.2, for heritage conservation purposes, the Development Officer may exercise discretion in approving the projection of a development into a rear or side yard required by the underlying Zoning District, provided such projections do not exceed 10% of the required rear or side yard and that there will be no detrimental impact on adjacent properties or the neighbourhood. - Notwithstanding A.3.2.2, Council may also, at its sole discretion, as a heritage conservation incentive, approve an application for the subdivision of any land into lots that do not meet the minimum site area requirements prescribed for the underlying Zoning District when that subdivision is in keeping with the heritage integrity of the community and the development proposed for those lots meets the heritage management policies and guidelines of the Official Community Plan and the Zoning Bylaw, provided that there will be no detrimental impact on adjacent properties or the neighbourhood. - The Development Officer shall apply the regulations of this Management Area to a Development Permit application involving new development or any existing development that, in the opinion of the Development Officer, is being substantially enlarged or increased in intensity.
+- .41 This area applies to those lands defined in the OCP and in the maps appended to this bylaw that form part of this bylaw. - .42 Where the provisions of the Management Area schedule are in conflict with the regulations of any other section of the Zoning Bylaw and "Dawson City Heritage Management Plan", the more restrictive provisions shall take precedence.
+Where there is no conflict, the provisions of the Heritage Management Area shall be applied in conjunction with the regulations of the Underlying District(s) and other sections of the Zoning Bylaw and "Dawson City Heritage Management Plan". - .43 Notwithstanding A.3.2.2, for heritage conservation purposes, Council may exercise discretion in approving Development Permits where the development projects into a rear or side yard required by the underlying Zoning District by more than 10% of the required rear or side yard, or exceeds the maximum height, density or floor area ratio required by the underlying Zoning District, provided that there will be no detrimental impact on adjacent properties or the neighbourhood. - .44 Notwithstanding A.3.2.2, for heritage conservation purposes, the Development Officer may exercise discretion in approving the projection of a development into a rear or side yard required by the underlying Zoning District, provided such projections do not exceed 10% of the required rear or side yard and that there will be no detrimental impact on adjacent properties or the neighbourhood. - .45 Notwithstanding A.3.2.2, Council may also, at its sole discretion, as a heritage conservation incentive, approve an application for the subdivision of any land into lots that do not meet the minimum site area requirements prescribed for the underlying Zoning District when that subdivision is in keeping with the heritage integrity of the community and the development proposed for those lots meets the heritage management policies and guidelines of the Official Community Plan and the Zoning Bylaw, provided that there will be no detrimental impact on adjacent properties or the neighbourhood.